Siddharth453/Posts/README.md

      <li>You Can Comment to a Particular Post.</li>
      <li>You Can Edit or Remove your Comment whenever you want.</li>
      <li>Nobody can edit or remove anybody's comment if he/she does not owns it.</li>
-     <li>Anybody can see a users profile(not username or password only public views like Name, Profile Photo and email address).</li>
+     <li>Anybody can see a user's profile(not username or password only public views like Name, Profile Photo and email address).</li>
   </p>
    <hr>
   <h6>Thanks.</h6>